hashgraph/hedera-improvement-proposal/HIP/hip-0000-hts-precompile.md

 associate, and dissociate smart contract tokens through solidity contract calls.

-As a smart contract developer, I want my smart contract to be able to transfer, mint, burn, associate, and dissociate tokens where autorization is granted because my smart contract initiated the call and without any ohter signatures.
+As a smart contract developer, I want my smart contract to be able to transfer, mint, burn, associate, and dissociate tokens where authorization is granted because my smart contract initiated the call and without any other signatures.

-As a hedera users, I want to be able to access my HTS tokens like an Ethereum ERC-20 token:
+As a hedera users, I want to be able to access my HTS tokens like an Ethereum ERC-20 token.

 ## Specification

 ### EVM Precompile

-The precompile address will be `0x???`  (0x127 for unicode h-bar? unicode t-bar?
-Whatever it is it needs to be between 256 and 1000).
+The precompile address will be `0x???`  _\[\[0x127 for unicode h-bar? unicode t-bar?
+Whatever it is it needs to be between 256 and 1000\]\]_.
 The precompile input data will follow the calling conventions of Solidity ABI version 1.

 The gas cost of the precompile will be variable based on the specific function called, but will not be less than 1 gas per byte of data in the input data.
 Gas will be priced so that it will be cheaper to do calls directly to HTS rather than through HSCS where such calls are possible.

+> TODO
+> - [ ] Add a costing table when implementation is further developed.

 #### Solidity Function Signatures